Jump: Search:

 Over time, our Access databases often represent investments of $10K, $100K, or $1M+, so adding significant new features by moving to a new platform, is a very low cost investment for a very valuable solution.
 Features that were previously too expensive or impossible, all of a sudden become cost effective.
 The result is a tremendous boost in functionality and productivity by upgrading.

-Here are some things that I've found valuable which are very easy to do in Access 2007 that were nearly impossible to do in earlier versions:
+Here are some things that I've found valuable which are very easy to do in Access now that were nearly impossible to do in earlier versions.

 The new Report View feature (unlike Print Preview) lets users perform ad hoc filters on a report similar to the way they can filter forms.
 For instance, you can filter on a specific column value or words that begin with or contain certain letters, a date range, etc.